Patients on long-term medication can order repeat prescriptions in the following ways:

 How it Works

 When your prescription is due for review please put in your prescription as normal.
-A doctor will look at your records.
-He will then decide how best to carry out the review.
+A doctor will look at your records and will then decide how best to carry out the review.

-You will receive a self-explanatory note attached to your prescription, or a text message which may suggest, for example:
+You will receive a text message which may suggest, for example:

 - you arrange to have a blood test